 Like many manga authors, Akutami suffers from health problems.
 In early 2021, Akutami suffered from an unspecified sudden illness that required a short Jujutsu Kaisen hiatus after finishing Chapter 137.
 That meant the Jujutsu Kaisen Chapter 138 release date was pushed back to February 15, 2021.

-It’s possible the Jujutsu Kaisen manga’s hiatus was a one-time event since Akutami has already recovered.
-He doesn’t have a history of taking breaks and this is the first time any health issues have been mentioned publicly.
+The Jujutsu Kaisen author’s health problems have not been detailed publicly.
+Akutami doesn’t have a history of taking breaks and this is the first time any health issues have been mentioned publicly.

 But other creators have suffered health problems only to find themselves needing to take year-long breaks.
 For example, the Tower of God hiatus was originally planned to be short, but then it was extended multiple times into weeks and then many months.